meilisearch/documentation/learn/core_concepts/indexes.md

 Fields can have either or both or none of the following properties that can be modified in the [settings](/reference/api/settings.md):

-- **Searchable**: The content of searchable fields is used by MeiliSearch to assess the relevancy of a document.
+- **Searchable**: The content of searchable fields is used by Meilisearch to assess the relevancy of a document.
 - **Displayed**: Documents returned upon search contain only displayed fields.

 By default, each field is stored and this behavior cannot be changed.